arpithpm/expense-manager/DOCUMENTATION.md

 ## Overview

 ReceiptRadar is an advanced iOS expense management application that leverages AI-powered receipt scanning to automatically extract comprehensive expense information with item-level tracking.
-The app combines OpenAI's GPT-4o Vision API for detailed receipt processing with local UserDefaults storage, featuring multi-currency support and advanced analytics capabilities.
+The app combines OpenAI's GPT-4o Vision API for detailed receipt processing with local Core Data storage, featuring comprehensive multi-currency support (50+ currencies) and advanced analytics capabilities.

 ### Core Mission
 Transform receipt photos into detailed, structured expense data with individual item tracking, enabling users to gain deep insights into their spending patterns at the most granular level.